zhaotingchen/FAST-PT/README.md

 Easy installation with pip:

 * `pip install fast-pt`
-* Note: use `--no-deps` if you use a conda python distribution
+* Note: use `--no-deps` if you use a conda python distribution, or just use conda installation

+Easy installation with conda:

+* `conda install fast-pt`

 Full installation with examples: